 Exploring 3rd Grade Reading Levels in Your Schools

-The Florida Gap Map brings together the important work of the Florida Prosperity Initiative and the Business Alliance for Early Learning.
+The Florida Gap Map brings together the important work of the Florida Prosperity Project and the Florida Business Alliance for Early Learning Project.
 This online tool gives business and community leaders throughout Florida important information on the schools in their community.

 The Florida Gap Map provides the poverty rate for children under 18 in each zip code as well as identifying the public elementary schools in each zip code.
 The Florida Gap Map also shows the *Department of Education Florida Standards Assessments for the 2018-19 school year, identifying how many children at each school were not able to pass the 3rd Grade Reading assessment with a Level 3 or higher.

 Watch the videos below to hear about the Florida Gap Map from a few members of the Business Alliance for Early Learning Project Steering Committee, and to view a brief overview of the Gap Map features by Florida Chamber Foundation Chief Economist Dr. Jerry Parrish.